yowainwright/yowainwright.github.io/_posts/2017-02-13-back-to-sublime.md

 3. A sweet font: watching [Wes Bos's](http://wesbos.com/) videos caused me to wonder about that awesome font he uses ([Operator](https://www.typography.com/blog/introducing-operator)) as an editor font.
 I don't have the $270 for Operator on my home and work computer so I went with a another recommendation from [him](http://wesbos.com/programming-fonts/) called [m-2m](http://www.fontspace.com/m-fonts/m-2m).

-## How I added things I liked from Atom to Sublime
+## Adding things I liked from Atom to Sublime

-1. For adding file icons, and an awesome them I went to the sublime package manager and downloaded them.
+-  For adding file icons, and an awesome them I went to the sublime package manager and downloaded them.
 I recommend the [material theme](https://github.com/equinusocio/material-theme) b/c I it transitions between regular and italic fonts and has a nice sweet of supporting features—linke icons for files.
 - Sublime Text > Preferences > Package Control

-2. For adding a new app icons, I went [here](https://github.com/YabataDesign/sublime-text-icon) and followed the steps
+-  For adding a new app icons, I went [here](https://github.com/YabataDesign/sublime-text-icon) and followed the steps
   -  click download
   -  open /Applications/Sublime\ Text.app/Contents/Resources/
   -  replace Sublime Text.icns
   -  right click on the Sublime Text App > select 'get info'
   -  drag the downloaded 'Sublime Text.icns' over the deafult icon in the top left corner
-3. For changing the font, first I downloaded a font, [m-2m](http://www.fontspace.com/m-fonts/m-2m).
+-  For changing the font, first I downloaded a font, [m-2m](http://www.fontspace.com/m-fonts/m-2m).
 Then I updated my Sublime Settings.
   -  download and install the font
   -  Sublime Text (nav) > Preferences > Settings